-Create ZIP Files Online Free — No Software Needed
+Create ZIP Files Online Free — No Upload, No Account

 You can create ZIP files online free without installing 7-Zip, WinRAR, or any other application.
 Drop your files into a browser tab, choose a compression level, and download a standard ZIP archive in seconds.
 Everything runs locally — nothing is uploaded to any server.